 There was a court case filed by Bill Wielechowski, along with former Republican Alaska Senate presidents, Clem Tillion and Rick Halford, which attempted to challenge the legality of this veto.
 A verdict was awarded in the State’s favor by Judge William Morse.
 Wielechowski filed an appeal with the Supreme court, but the verdict upheld the superior court’s decision.

 Walker’s 2017 budget proposal included a new (nearly identical) bill to SB 128.
 This, and other bills like it, struggled for passage, and remained undecided as the legislative session (and extensive special sessions) came to a close.
 Regardless, the operating budget did pass in both the House and Senate.
 This budget capped 2017 PFDs at $1,100.
 Walker’s 2018 budget proposal continued to push his agenda with SB 26.

 On May 8, 2018, SB 26 passed the legislature.
-This bill allows part of the PFD to be used for government and caps withdrawals from the fund at 5.25 percent for the next three years before dropping to 5 percent.
+This bill caps withdrawals from the fund at 5.25 percent for the next three years before dropping to 5 percent.
 The current PFD statutory formula will be used to calculate PFDs, but if a draw for government use was taken in the future, the PFD and that draw would be calculated in the “total” draw.
 As a result, in the future, legislatures and governors may take funds for government first, giving the people the scraps in PFD form (clearly, your author thinks this bill is a bad thing, no unclear bias here).

 Walker withdrew from the 2018 gubernatorial election, and our new Governor, Mike Dunleavy, took office December 3, 2018.
 Dunleavy ran a campaign which focused heavily on the PFD with promises to not only restore the previous calculation method and ensure it’s followed in the future, but also to return funds withheld in prior years.

 How much will the 2019 PFD be?